mendess/ResumosMIEI/POO-Java/Hierarquia_de_classes.md

         this.song = song;
     }

-    public void start(){  // < Implementação do metodo que a interface obriga a implementar /*
+    public void start(){  // < Implementação do método que a interface obriga a implementar /*
         Reproduzir a musica
         */